Chancroid is a bacterial infection that is spread through sexual contact.

 Other areas, such as the inner vagina lips (labia minora), the area between the genitals and the anus (perineal area), and the inner thighs may also be involved.
 The most common symptoms in women are pain with urination and intercourse.

-About half of the people who are infected with a chancroid will develop enlarged inguinal lymph nodes, the nodes located in the fold between the leg and the lower abdomen.
+About half of the people who are infected with a chancroid develop enlarged inguinal lymph nodes.
+These are nodes located in the fold between the leg and the lower abdomen.

 Tests and Exams